AirtonTiago/airtontiago/README.md

 # Hello, folks!
 My name is Airton Tiago 👋

-A hard-working data scientist with 4+ years of professional experience in solving cross-industry business problems and enabling data-centric decision making for the 10th largest bank in the world by market value.
+Airton is a data scientist with 4+ years of professional experience in solving cross-industry business problems and enabling data-centric decision making.
+He is working for XING, the largest online business network in Germany, Austria, and Switzerland with 19 million members.
+His post graduate program in Data Science was obtained at Instituto Tecnológico de Aeronáutica - ITA, while researching NLP in order to classify airport customer complaints in Brazil.

-**Dual citizenship :** Brazilian/Portuguese (on going - expected to be finalized in April/2021)
+**Dual citizenship :**

-Experienced in the real world application of machine learning methods and algorithms.

-Programming skills in the following languages: Python, SQL and SAS.
-I also have studied the basics of R, Java and Matlab/Octave.

-Knowledge in distributed computing in the Hadoop ecosystem (mainly Hive).
+• Brazilian/Portuguese

+**Specialties:**
+• Python / SAS / SQL / R
+• Big data analysis using Hadoop / Hive
+• Machine Learning, Deep Learning and Statistics with Python (scikit-learn, pandas, numpy, seaborn, dash, etc)
+• Git
+• Basic knowledge of cloud (AWS / Azure)

-📫 How to reach me: airton.tiago@gmail.com
+📫 **How to reach me**: airton.tiago@gmail.com

 <!--